jratzenboeck/jratzenboeck-blog/_posts/2017-09-10-anglar-systemjs-gulp.md

 In this section I want to describe how SystemJS solves the dilemma of loading required ES modules to make it more convenient for the developer.

 ### Why SystemJS
 First of all I have to mention that there are also alternative module loaders like Webpack or RequireJS available.
-The were two main reasons why I decided to use SystemJS in the first place.
-Firstly, due to its existence in the angular-quickstart project and the reputation of being understandable in a shorter time than Webpack for instance, which popularity has been growing rapidly but also has a steeper learning curve.
-Moreover I have been using gulp for quite a while to automate and create an enhanced building workflow throughout web projects and I preferred to use it for my Angular 2+ project as well.
+There were two main reasons why I decided to use SystemJS in the first place.
+Firstly, due to the impression I got after some research on Google where it is described as being understandable in a shorter time than Webpack for instance.
+Although Webpack has been growing in popularity rapidly, it has a steeper learning curve.
+Secondly, I have been using Gulp for quite a while to automate and create an enhanced building workflow throughout web projects and I preferred to use it for my Angular 2+ project as well.
 More details on how to use
 SystemJS with Gulp in conjunction will follow later on.
 Webpack on the other hand is not only an ES module loader but rather a much richer tool and in my opinion a competitor to Gulp.
+Anyway, it also seems to be quite interesting to take a look at in the nearer future since more and more web projects start to use it.

 ### How does SystemJS work
 SystemJS basically does the work you would have to do by hand manually, namely searching the specified Angular modules in our project and importing them in the correct order to make sure that every Angular module which uses code from another module has it imported correctly.
-As a developer you then only have to specify the root module in your index.html file and SystemJS load everything else for you.
+As a developer you then only have to specify the root module in your index.html file and SystemJS loads everything else for you.
 The necessary ingredient therefore is a configuration file to tell the SystemJS loader where to find all the modules you want to load in your TypeScript code.
 This is usually the systemjs.config.js file.
 Following code snippet shows how its structure looks like.